 Cross the continent and share the drama of “high iron” on Class I freight lines like Union Pacific and Norfolk Southern, but high-stepping regionals like Dakota, Missouri Valley and Providence & Worcester are featured, too.
 Rails still move people, as Chicago’s Metra and Amtrak demonstrate, while classic steam is here with Norfolk and Western’s J-Class 4-8-4.
 Railroading!
 2020 includes commentary describing featured railroads, rolling stock, and 24 full-color photographs.
 All aboard!

-Railroads and engines pictured include:
+Railroads and engines pictured in this edition include:

 • A pair of Electro-Motive GP38-2’s leads a manifest freight from Canadian Pacific Railway’s westbound line onto track three of the Galt Subdivision at Kipling, Ontario.
 Canadian Pacific’s 114-mile Galt Subdivision runs between Toronto and London, Ontario and is part of the railroad’s freight corridor connecting Montréal with hubs in Detroit, MI and Chicago, IL.